What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 Long Sleeve Benefits:

-- Maximum protection from paddle shaft friction
+- Maximum protection from paddle shaft friction under your arms

-- Sun protection on your arms
+- UV protection on your arms for exposed skin areas

-- Extra warmth in cold conditions
+- Extra warmth in cold conditions without restricting movement

-- Better for multi-day trips
+- Better for multi-day trips where chafing compounds

 Short Sleeve Benefits:

-- Less restrictive for aggressive paddling
+- Less restrictive for aggressive paddling strokes

-- Cooler in warm weather
+- Cooler in warm weather paddling

-- Easier to layer
+- Easier to layer under thicker wetsuits

 My Top Rash Guard Picks: